BAT spectra can be extracted for the full event-list, or over a specified time by using

 will perform this task, providing the sw[obsid]bevtr.fits ray-tracing file is

-If this file is missing (possibly the case for data before late
+[If this file is missing from the archive (possibly the case for data before late

-In order to fit the BAT spectrum, a detector response matrix needs to be built.
+In order to fit the BAT spectrum, finally a detector response matrix needs to be built.

 >batdrmgen >Input event PHA file name: grb.pha >Output response matrix file name: grb.rsp